The Travel Agent’s Guide to Building a Work Community

 No co-working spaces near you?
 Why not look into starting a small group of entrepreneurs that meets at each other’s houses?

 2. Local Networking Groups

 Can a networking group help you?
-There are a ton of networks to choose from, so it’s good to do a little research to make sure the network can help with your professional growth and career development.
+There's a ton of networks to choose from, so it’s good to do a little research to make sure the network can help with your professional growth and career development.

 There is a huge range of networking groups in terms of time commitment and fees.
 Some networking groups are intimate, tightly structured, meet often and have strict requirements for participation.
 Others are a revolving door with large social mixers where you might need to “work the room.”
 Some involve membership dues, and others are free.

-When I chatted with my friend (and networking group junkie) Maria Johnson from Do Good, she had a few smarty pants insights on how to use a networking group to your advantage.
+When I chatted with my friend (and networking group junkie) Maria Johnson, Operations Manager at Do Good, she had a few smarty pants insights on how to use a networking group to your advantage.